 Indicate the token is a value token.
-Value tokens can not have dependencies but can take value others than defined and undefined meta auto
+Value tokens can not have dependencies but can take values other than defined and undefined meta auto

-Indicate the token is a meta token which may only be enable by an other token using the provide tag.
+Indicate the token is a meta token which may only be defined by an other token using the provide tag.

-Indicate the token should be automatically enabled to satisfy dependencies.
+Indicate the token may be automatically defined to satisfy dependencies.